silverfankw/kmb-dpip/README.md

 This project aims to simulate KMB Dynamic Passenger Information Panel (DPIP), displaying route destination and bus stops name.

-This project is developed by React + Vite with TailwindCSS and Material UI.
+This project is developed by React + Vite & Material UI.

-# Future possible update

-1. KMB Route Selection (No more hardcode route data since this is just developed)
-2. Resolve text overflow issue

 # React + Vite